UnexomWid/playfair/README.md

 There is no way to obtain the same hash from the same input, unless you have the same secret.

+This mitigates the effectiveness of man-in-the-middle attacks.

 ### Client Identification

 The server also doesn't blindly trust anyone who sends requests to it.
 It checks multiple headers in order to make sure the request **most likely** came from Playfair.

 It also doesn't send the key in plaintext.
 Rather, it enciphers it with a key given by the client, which is generated randomly.

+If someone manages to replicate the Playfair requests and gets the key from the server, they still need to go through Playfair itself in order to decrypt the file due to the key derivation that has to be done before decryption.

 # Modifying Playfair